JustinThorp/CERFIT/cran-comments.md

 ## Resubmission

-This is a new version of the CERFIT pacakges.
+This is a resubmission.
 In this version I have:

 * Added Out-of-Bag (OOB) predictions
 * Fixed Spelling Errors
+* Removed C++11 requirement

 ## R CMD check results